What Is Affiliate Marketing?

 It’s not only wise to choose carefully, but you also need to be available during the duration of your working relationship.
 Both parties need to have an accessible means of communication regarding the affiliate process.
 Sellers and advertisers should have contact forms on their websites that specify the program guidelines and expectations.

 Review a product with pride.
 It’s one thing to say something was great.
 It’s another thing to articulate why you love the product.
 Answer questions like, “Was the product as described?” and “If you hadn’t bought this product, would you have been able to find an alternative of equal quality?”
-Crack down on your SEO skills and don’t forget to include photos or videos of you using the product.
+Crackdown on your SEO skills and don’t forget to include photos or videos of you using the product.

-Keep an eye out on your traffic sources.
+Keep an eye out for your traffic sources.
 Are most readers engaging with your blog posts directly or finding your blog via a search engine?
 See what trends you notice and keep up to date on algorithms for your chosen platforms.
 You can track your analytics easily with ManyChat by enabling conversion tracking.

-Creating your Affiliate Marketing strategy doesn’t have to be hard.
+Creating your affiliate marketing strategy doesn’t have to be hard.
 Simply think of brands you and your audience would gel with.
 Think hard about what your particular Affiliate Marketing strategy should look like.
 Make a list of the brands you trust and see if they have an affiliate program.
 Is your blog social-justice oriented and eager for a call to action?